MexLinker/lucidMax/actions_on_mar_20.md

 10. publish the video of opening the box, cancel the noise of opening the plasic bag, may use the pr

 11. share this (MDs) on a git proj
+Q: after git init \ git add . \ git commit , how to push a reposoty to github?

 12. facing hard challege, you should devide ti to small tasks. read more on memos, there is a lot wisdom.s